Relaxation of CGT on separation and divorce explained

 Introduction to CGT on divorce and separation

-If you are married or in a civil partnership, you can transfer assets from one to another without any CGT until you separate and then under the current rules the transfer between one spouse and the other is only free from CGT for transfers that occur in the tax year in which the separation occurs, i.e., before the following 6 April.
+If you are married or in a civil partnership, you can transfer assets from one to another without any CGT until you separate and after that event, the transfer between one spouse and the other is only free from CGT for transfers that occur on or before the earlier of (1) their divorce order or judicial separation and (2) the last day of the third tax year after the tax year in which they ceased to live together, i.e., before the 6 April in the third year from the year ending 5 April in which they separated..

 Is CGT payable on a divorce?